Iam4lex/python-programming/README.md

 ## Python challange

-- 100 days challange of learning and doing python projects.
+- 100 days challange of learning and doing python projects